Baltimore County Marital Property Attorneys

 Experienced Representation in Property Division

-Our Owings Mills family law attorneys have been helping clients achieve fair property settlements since 1975.
+Our Towson family law attorneys have been helping clients achieve fair property settlements since 1975.
 We are experienced and knowledgeable lawyers who build and present effective cases, whether through negotiated settlement or litigation.
 We handle all types of divorce cases, ranging from simple, uncontested divorces to high-value divorce cases involving significant assets or debts.

 We are committed to ensuring that you receive a fair and equitable share when it comes to property division.
 Contact our Baltimore County marital property attorneys online or call (410) 356-6399 to schedule an initial consultation.
-Our main office is in Owings Mills, and we also take appointments at our Baltimore County and Howard County offices.
+Our main office is in Towson, and we also take appointments at our Baltimore County and Howard County offices.
 We will travel to a location convenient to you if necessary.
 We accept all major credit cards.